 Binding Study Advice

-At the end of the academic year, each first year Radboud student receives a Binding Study Advice (BSA) on the continuation of his/her study.
+At the end of the academic year, each first year Radboud student receives a Binding Study Advice (BSA), in line with Radboud Policy, on the continuation of his/her study.

 Provisional study advice